 5 // Plan for when no one is home

 Program your thermostat to run the AC at a higher temperature when no one’s home.
 Or just turn it off, and program it to turn on and cool the area just before you arrive home.

 Remember to fully seal and insulate the AC system properly when setting it up.
 Any leakage can affect the efficiency of your AC’s cooling powers.

 7 // Regular cleaning is a must

 Clean your AC units regularly, especially window mounted ones.
 Wipe down the vents and rinse the filters (and change them if you need to).
 Clean the air ducts of your AC if it’s a central air conditioning system.

 An Eco-Friendly Air Conditioning System for Your Needs

 Eco-friendly air conditioning systems are a better choice for the environment because they use less energy and require less maintenance (and you should consider an eco-friendly electric heater for winter, for many of the same reasons).
 They also have a lower cost of ownership over time, which means more savings for you.
 And if your air conditioner is drying out the air indoors, consider investing in an eco-friendly humidifier to make things better.

-Make sure you select the right system for your needs, and learn how to take good care of it.
+Make sure you select the right system for your needs, and learn how to take good care of it (and recycle HEPA filters when you can).
 Maintain it well, and it will give you energy-efficient service for many, many years to come.